 This modern federal banking system traces its origins to the First National Bank that was established by Congress at the urging of Alexander Hamilton.
 Many agrarian minded Americans were unsettled by the idea of such a powerful and extensive banking system and Congress refused to renew it after its twenty-year charter expired in 1811.
 In response to inflation after the War of 1812, Congress decided to charter the Second National Bank of the United States.
 However, after the passionate objections of President Andrew Jackson that a central bank was a threat to the liberties of the American people, Congress once again refused to renew the bank’s charter.
 State chartered banks and unchartered “free banks” with no federal regulation carried America’s banking for the next quarter century.
 This system was characterized by inadequate bank capital, risky loans, and insufficient reserves against bank notes.
 Even after the National Banking Act of 1863 attempted to stabilize American banking by allowing for the creation of nationally chartered banks, giving them the sole power to issue bank notes, bank runs and financial panics ensued.
 After multiple depressions in the economy, Congress began to take action, setting the stage for the emergence of a decentralized central banking system.
 First, the Aldrich-Vreeland Act of 1908 established the National Monetary Commission to generate a long-term solution to the country’s serious banking and financial difficulties.
 This Commission created a plan that called for one central institution, called the National Reserve Association, under the control of a board of primarily bankers, with the power to issue currency and multiple branches across the nation.
 Receiving aggressive opposition, this plan was never passed but it did prepare the way for the passage of a banking and currency reform program where central banking was placed under public, rather than banker, control.
-Read the rest of this entry
+Continue reading “History of the Fed”

 As a venture capital firm, Effi Enterprises seeks out emerging businesses that are in need of the funding necessary to grow into a thriving, public company.
 These early-stage companies have extreme potential for improvement, but assistance from a firm like Effi Enterprises is all they lack.
 In exchange for equity in the company, venture capital firms will invest large amounts of financial capital into the startup to give it the boost necessary to become successful.
 In demand-side economic theory, the government must take action to stimulate the economy when it is need and give it the necessary boost for recovery.